parse-community/Parse-SDK-JS/README.md

 ## Contributing

 We really want Parse to be yours, to see it grow and thrive in the open source community.
-Please see the [Contributing to Parse Javascript SDK guide](CONTRIBUTING.md).
+Please see the [Contributing to Parse Javascript SDK guide][contributing].

 ## License